aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ####
 > System Three Star ... is going to summon up these Audits that we were talking about
 ####
+> And you'll notice that they are all autonomic.
+Now that's a nice word because the Greek here is 'self' of course, auto, nomos is law
+####
 ##
 ##